NguyenAnhTuan1912/quiz-app/README.md

 And run
 ```
-$ ng start
+$ npm start
 ```

 ## Description
-This project is the beginning of knowledge about API.
+This project is the beginning of knowledge about API and SPA.
 My first api is wrote in this project.
+I make this "SPA" with non framework, pure Javascript only!.
+You can take a quiz by category, hand-in, get scores and view results.
+My quizzes is nonsense, they are random paragraphs.

 `Get information about categories` /api/quizzes/categories